Anthology (Alien Ant Farm album): Background and production

 Vocalist Dryden Mitchell, guitarist Terry Corso, bassist Tye Zamora, and drummer Mike Cosgrove formed Alien Ant Farm in 1996.
 Zamora and Cosgrove previously played in a Primus cover band.
 The same year as forming, the band released their debut EP $100 EP, and followed it up with their second EP Love Songs in 1998.
 Alien Ant Farm self-released their debut studio album Greatest Hits through their own record label Chick Music Records.
 It later won the award for Best Independent Album at the 1999 LA Music Awards.
 The band promoted the album with a tour in Europe, appearances at various festivals, and played several showcases in Los Angeles, California, in an attempt to secure a deal with another record label.
 After playing several shows together, Alien Ant Farm became well-acquainted with Papa Roach.
 When Papa Roach achieved commercial success, they were given ownership of the New Noize record label.

 Alien Ant Farm was shopping around for a record deal, and an A&R person from New Noize eventually found them.
 While Alien Ant Farm was in Europe, producer Jay Baumgardner, known for his work with Korn and Slipknot, attended a Papa Roach show.
 A demo of Alien Ant Farm covering "Smooth Criminal" (1987) by Michael Jackson was playing over the speakers, which caught Baumgardner's attention.
-He proceeded to ask the DJ who it was, informing him that it was Alien Ant Farm; Baumgardner was a fan of Jackson's Thriller (1982) and Bad (1987).
-A month following this, after producing Infest (2000) by Papa Roach, the A&R representative for that band contacted Baumgardner: This band, Alien Ant Farm, I think I should sign them.’
+A month later, after producing Infest (2000) by Papa Roach, the A&R representative for that band contacted Baumgardner: This band, Alien Ant Farm, I think I should sign them.’
 I said, ‘Yeah, they do that cover of Michael Jackson.
 It’s incredible.
 I think it’s a hit.’
 And he said, ‘Would you do the record if I sign them?’
 I said, ‘Yeah!
 By this time, nu metal had becoming the dominant strain of rock music, replacing alternative rock and grunge.